metabrainz/picard/docs/options.rst

 General
 =======

++ **MusicBrainz Server**

   + **Server address:** The domain name for the MusicBrainz database server used by Picard to get details of your music.
 Default value: musicbrainz.org (for the main MusicBrainz server).
   + **Port:** The port number for the server.
 Default value: 80 (for the main MusicBrainz server).

++ **Account Information**

   + **Username**: Your MusicBrainz website username, used to submit `acoustic fingerprints <AcoustID>`_, retrieve and save items to your collections and retrieve personal folksonomy tags.
   + **Password**: Your MusicBrainz website password.

++ **General**

   + **Automatically scan all new files:** Check this box if you want Picard to scan each music file you add and look for an `AcoustID`_ fingerprint.
 This takes time, but may be helpful for you and MusicBrainz.
 Leave it unchecked if you don't want Picard to do this scan automatically.
 In any case, you can direct Picard to scan a particular music file at any time using the Scan button in the toolbar.
+  + **Ignore MBIDs when loading new files:** By default, Picard will use existing MBID tags from files, check this option to disable it.